MHickey2/Where-Evil-Dwells/README.md

 - In the present game, the killer is picked at random, so clues would be unhelpful, but in future games, clues and red herrings could be added to create more of an investigative  experience, where the killer can be identified by the player.
+- Add more complexity to enhance the experience of the users.
+- Provide the user with ways that they can encounter greater decision making experience.

   <br/>